 Parque Nacional Manuel Antonio & Around

 As visitors arrive at this small outcrop of land jutting into the Pacific, the air becomes heavy with humidity, scented with thick vegetation and alive with the calls of birds and monkeys, making it suddenly apparent that this is the tropics.
-The reason to come here is the Parque Nacional Manuel Antonio, one of the most picturesque bits of tropical coast in Costa Rica.
+The reason to come here is Parque Nacional Manuel Antonio, one of the most picturesque bits of tropical coast in Costa Rica.

 Bocas del Toro Province